top of page

 ✔ Dog mushing lessons

-✔ 1+ hour of dog sledding
+✔ 1+ hour of driving the dog sled

-✔ 4-6 miles of trail
+✔ 6 miles of dog sledding trail

 ✔ Scenic mountain vistas